AmirrezaRamesh/turtle-bot3/README.md

 # 0.what is turtle bot?

-The `turtleBot3` is a popular, low-cost, open-source robot platform used primarily for learning, development, and research in robotics. there are 2 types of turtlebot3 , `burger` and `waffle pi` ,and the one I was able to work with is the `waffle pi` model. below you can see the overview of the setup!
+The `turtleBot3` is a popular, low-cost(not in iran though), open-source robot platform used primarily for learning, development, and research in robotics. there are 2 types of turtlebot3 , `burger` and `waffle pi` ,and the one I was able to work with is the `waffle pi` model. below you can see the overview of the setup!

 ### overveiw
 - robot: turtlebot3